emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 # Connect to Southbound Devices

-This chapter will introduce how to use Neuron for supporting the transformation of various industrial protocols, enabling data collection from different types of southbound devices.
+This chapter will introduce how to use Neuron to support the transformation of various industrial protocols, enabling data collection from different types of southbound devices.
 This section will use PeakHMI Slave Simulators to simulate Modbus TCP devices, demonstrating the complete process of adding and configuring southbound devices.

 Modbus TCP is a version of the Modbus protocol based on Ethernet, which uses TCP/IP for communication.